-The ERCF provides a structured approach to managing operational risk.
-It seeks to apply consistent standards and techniques for evaluating risks while providing individual businesses with sufficient flexibility to tailor specific components to reflect the risks that they run.
-The main components of the framework are described below:
+The ERCF provides a structured approach to managing operational and compliance risks.
+It seeks to apply consistent standards and techniques for evaluating risks across the Issuer while providing individual businesses with sufficient flexibility to tailor specific components to their own needs, as long as they meet Group-wide minimum standards.
+The main components of the ERCF are: